kindelia/Kindelia/WHITEBOOK.md

 scenarios, zero knowledge proofs relies on unproven cryptography, decrease transparency and client diversity, and don't address the other half of the scalability bottleneck, which is not computation, but state growth.
 There is value in an efficient, secure, simple layer 1 computation network.
-Kindelia aims to maximize all these aspects, as far as theory allows.
+K-Chan aims to maximize all these aspects, as far as theory allows.